dreamportdev/Osdev-Notes/07_VirtualFileSystem/03_TarFileSystem.md

 ## Where To Go From Here

 In this chapter we have tried to outline the implementation of an example file system to be used with our vfs layer.
-A lot of things were left unimplemented, or very basic, and also the implementation is very trivial and not optimized at all.
+We have left many things unimplemented, or with a naive implementation.

 For example: every time we lookup for a file we need to scan the list first until we find the file (if it exists), and for every item we need to compute the next file address, convert the size from ascii octal to decimal, lookup for the end file system (checking for two consecutive zeroes record) in case the file doesn't exist.
 This can be improved by populating a list with all the files present in the file system, keeping track of the informations needed for lookup/read purposes.
 We can add a simple struct like the following: